Small Business Retirement Plans in Port St. Lucie, FL

 Setting Up an Individual 401(k)

-• Choose a Plan Provider: Pick a financial institution or brokerage that offers Individual 401(k) plans.
-Seek out providers with various investment options and reduced fees.
+• Choose a Plan Provider: Select a financial institution or brokerage that offers Individual 401(k) plans.
+Search for providers with multiple investment options and lower fees.

 • Create a Plan Document: Create the terms of your plan, including contribution limits, investment options, and loan provisions.